ibm-cloud-docs/speech-to-text/audio-formats.md

 -   The [**opusdec** ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://mf4.xiph.org/jenkins/view/opus/job/opus-tools/ws/man/opusdec.html){: new_window} utility decodes audio from the Opus codec to uncompressed PCM WAV files.
 -   The [**opusinfo** ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://mf4.xiph.org/jenkins/view/opus/job/opus-tools/ws/man/opusinfo.html){: new_window} utility provides information about and validity checking for Opus files.

 Many users send WAV files for speech recognition.
-Given the service's 100 MB data limit, WAV format reduces the amount of audio that can be recognized with a single request.
+With the service's 100 MB data limit for synchronous HTTP and WebSocket requests, the WAV format reduces the amount of audio that can be recognized with a single request.
 Using the **opusenc** command to convert the audio to the preferred `audio/ogg:codecs=opus` format can greatly increase the amount of audio that you can send with a recognition request.

 For example, consider an uncompressed broadband (16 kHz) WAV file (**input.wav**) that uses 16 bits per sample for a bit rate of 256 kbps.
 The following command converts the audio to a file (**output.opus**) that uses the Opus codec: